divyaYelmakanne/AI-Agent-Hackathon---SentinelCX/README.md

 - Clean API separation between frontend and backend.
 - Use sample ticket data in `data-samples/` for testing.
 - Bonus: Upload Data feature to simulate uploading support logs (JSON format).

+---

+Here the site is live at : https://ai-agent-hackathon-sentinel-cx.vercel.app/